Malta Travel Info: All Your Questions Answered

 Do I need a visa for Malta?

-Malta is part of the EU, so the rules are the same.
-UK citizens can breathe easily; no visa is needed for short stays.
 For others, Malta offers Schengen Visas for up to 90 days and National Visas for longer stays.
 Just remember, having a visa doesn’t guarantee entry.
 You’ll need to meet specific conditions set by the Central Visa Unit and Malta’s Diplomatic Missions abroad.
 Learn more here.

 Malta Travel Info: Lifestyle and Culture

-Is Malta good for families?
+Is Malta a good place for a family with kids?

 Costs and Currency in Malta